SharabhojI/nand2tetris/chapter08/README.md

 1. Ensure you have a C++ compiler (g++) installed and properly set up.
 2. Run the `run_test.bat` script.

-This will compile the VM Translator into an executable (VMTranslator.exe) and then translate each test program in the `test` folder.
+This will compile the VM Translator into an executable (VMTranslator.exe) and then translate each test program in the `test` folder and its sub-folders.
+The `.asm` files will be generated within their respective folders.
 The generated `.asm` files can be tested using the CPU Emulator available at https://nand2tetris.github.io/web-ide/cpu.

 ## VM Translator Structure